COVID-19 Updates: Taking steps to return to normal.

-We gathered input from Albertans on the plan to expand Kitaskino Nuwenëné Wildland Provincial Park.
+We gathered input from Albertans on the plan to expand Kitaskino Nuwenëné Wildland Provincial Park and the expansion has now been finalized.

 The original area was established as a wildland provincial park in March 2019 and is located south of Wood Buffalo National Park, and adjacent to the Birch River and Richardson Wildland Provincial Parks.
-The proposed expansion would add 143,805 hectares to an existing 161,880 hectare wildland provincial park.
+The plan for the expansion was to add 143,805 hectares to the existing 161,880 hectare wildland provincial park.

-After learning about the proposed Kitaskino Nuwenëné Wildland Provincial Park expansion, a new oil sands leaseholder (Burgess Canadian Resources) offered to support the proposed expansion by voluntarily surrendering Crown mineral agreements in the middle of the proposed area.
-An additional 8,665 more hectares could potentially be included to create a greater contiguous wildland provincial park and bring the total proposed expansion to 152,470 hectares.
+After learning about the Kitaskino Nuwenëné Wildland Provincial Park expansion, a new oil sands leaseholder (Burgess Canadian Resources) offered to support the expansion by voluntarily surrendering Crown mineral agreements in the middle of the area.
+An additional 8,665 more hectares will be included to create a greater contiguous wildland provincial park and bring the total expansion to around 152,000 hectares.

 Survey from February 11 to March 15, 2021